Sirius-ashwak/ZoraX/docs/USER_GUIDE.md

-# CredVault User Guide
+# ZoraX User Guide

-Welcome to CredVault!
+Welcome to ZoraX!
 This guide will help you navigate and make the most of our creator-supporter platform.

 ## Getting Started

-### What is CredVault?
+### What is ZoraX?

-CredVault is a Web3 platform that connects creators and supporters through:
+ZoraX is a Web3 platform that connects creators and supporters through:
 - **Creator Campaigns**: Launch NFT collections with transparent funding goals
 - **ZoraCred Reputation**: Build verifiable onchain credibility
 - **Social Integration**: Share campaigns on Farcaster and other social platforms